-For a comprehensive listing of the new WebLogic Server features introduced in this release, see Oracle Fusion Middleware Release Notes for Oracle WebLogic Server.
+For a comprehensive listing of the new WebLogic Server features introduced in this release, see What's New in Oracle WebLogic Server.

-Understanding the WebLogic Sever SNMP Agents and MIB
+Understanding the WebLogic Server SNMP Agents and MIB

 You can use Simple Network Management Protocol (SNMP) to provide monitoring data to enterprise-wide management systems.